Continuous-time reinforcement learning for optimal switching over multiple regimes: Abstract

 \section{Abstract}

 This paper studies the continuous-time reinforcement learning (RL) for optimal switching problems across multiple regimes.
 We consider a type of exploratory formulation under entropy regularization where the agent randomizes both the timing of switches and the selection of regimes through the generator matrix of an associated continuous-time finite-state Markov chain.
 We establish the well-posedness of the associated system of Hamilton-Jacobi-Bellman (HJB) equations and provide a characterization of the optimal policy.
 The policy improvement and the convergence of the policy iterations are rigorously established by analyzing the system of equations.
-We also show the convergence of the value function in the exploratory formulation towards the value function in the classical formulation as the temperature parameter vanishes.
-Finally, a reinforcement learning algorithm is devised and implemented by invoking the policy evaluation based on the martingale characterization.
-Our numerical examples with the aid of neural networks illustrate the effectiveness of the proposed RL algorithm.
+We also show that the value function in the exploratory formulation converges to the one in the classical formulation as the temperature parameter vanishes.
+Finally, a model-free reinforcement learning algorithm is devised and implemented by invoking the policy evaluation based on the martingale characterization.
+Our numerical examples with financial applications illustrate the effectiveness and efficiency of the proposed RL algorithm.